Know your rights

 How the EA Works

 The Enterprise Agreement sets the minimum standards for all employment at Grill'd, covering how pay, breaks, leave, and other entitlements work.
-It is a legally enforceable document approved by the Fair Work Commission, meaning we are no longer bound by the Fast Food Industry Award 2020.
+It is a legally enforceable document approved by the Fair Work Commission, meaning we are not bound by the Grill'd Enterprise Agreement 2020 or the Fast Food Industry Award 2020.

 Classifications & Pay